FTMO Hidden Rules 2026: 9 Things They Don't Tell You on the Sales Page

 While not stated explicitly, FTMO has flagged accounts showing unusual patterns.
 They want consistent traders, not lucky gamblers.

-Patterns that trigger review:
+Patterns that trigger compliance review:

 - Dramatically different lot sizes without reasoning